principle-of-contradiction/principle-of-contradiction.github.io/index.md

 A description that does not exclude itself, and will not have other descriptions added to it or taken away from it as parts of itself as a whole, is a "definition". *Our* meaning of definition is an immutable not-self-excluding description.

-Now we described what's "identical" and what's "a definition".
+We described what's "identical" and what's "a definition".
 But why are definitons metaphysical, while other descriptions may not be metaphysical?
 And what's "metaphysical"?

 ### Metaphysics